mackeyguenther/slight/README.md

 #Slight
 Slight's an in-browser document editor.
 It saves content using local storage, so it can be recalled the next time Slight is opened.
-It's got a minimal interface, so you can just focus on writing.
+It's got a minimal interface, so you can focus solely on your writing.

 Check it out at: [pixelmack.github.io/slight](http://pixelmack.github.io/slight)